dannyphan6/Employee-Tracker/README.md

 * [Questions](#questions)

 ## Project Description
-Employee Tracker is a command-line application that allows companies to manage their employees.
-This application utilizes node, inquirer, and MySQL.
-Business owners will be able to oversee and manage their company's employees.
-Furthermore, they will have the ability to add, remove, and view departments, roles, and employees.
+Employee Tracker is a command-line application that allows business owners to oversee and manage their employees.
+They will have the ability to add, remove, and view departments, roles, and employees.
 Along with, updating employee roles, employee managers, and viewing employees by manager.
 This is a great way for business owners to stay organized and lay out future plans and goals.
+This application utilizes Node, Inquirer, and MySQL.

 Below is an example of the application's appearance: